istio/istio.io/content/en/blog/2021/stateful-set-made-easier/index.md

 ## Wrapping up

-With the new networking changes in Istio 1.10, a pod with a sidecar has consistent pod networking behavior as a pod without a sidecar in Kubernetes.
-This change enables Kubernetes `StatefulSets` or other types of applications to function properly in Istio as this blog has demonstrated.
+With the new networking changes in Istio 1.10, a Kubernetes pod with a sidecar has the same networking behavior as a pod without a sidecar.
+This change enables stateful applications to function properly in Istio as we have shown you in this post.
 We believe this is a huge step towards Istio’s goal of providing transparent service mesh and zero-configuration Istio.